yinuoyang/CHero/README.md

                                       if( hasB ) then show label B }

-        Mobile view:  using mixing to adjust mobile view with max width
+        Mobile view:  1.using media query to adjust mobile view with max width

-                     Reduce the width of columns, and change the font size?
+                      2.Reduce the width of columns, and change the font size

         Bonus:
             1.Customized drop down

-            2.Page pagnation
+            2.mobile